Miandoab

+Miandoab (مياندوآب) is a city in the Central District of Miandoab County, West Azerbaijan province, Iran, serving as capital of both the county and the district.

 Demographics

+Language and ethnicity

-Miandoab is largely populated by Azerbaijanis.
+Miandoab is largely populated by Azerbaijanis, but also populated by Kurds.

+Population

+At the time of the 2006 National Census, the city's population was 112,933 in 29,207 households.
+The following census in 2011 counted 123,081 people in 35,066 households.
+The 2016 census measured the population of the city as 134,425 people in 41,459 households.

+History

+Battle of Miandoab

+In 1921, Miandoab was the site of a significant battle during the Kurdish uprising led by Simko Shikak.
+His forces, numbering several thousand and reinforced by Turkish Kurds, defeated Iranian government troops and took control of the city.
+The battle marked the height of Simko's power during his revolt in northwestern Iran.

 Geography

 The city of Miandoab is on the Zarriné-Rūd river and located in the center of the plain that slopes down to Lake Urmia.
 It is 1314 m above the sea level, at 46°6′E latitude and 36°58′N longitude.

-The city is a transportation connection point between West Azerbaijan Province and East Azerbaijan Province.
+The city is a transportation connection point between West Azerbaijan province and East Azerbaijan province.
 Thus, the city has been a transportation crossroads between the two large provinces, and has attracted political and economic interest from local and international governments.

-Miandoab County

-The area of Miandoab County is 2694 square kilometers.
+The area of Miandoab County is 2,694 square kilometers.
 Miandoab County is located between the Iranian counties of Bukan, Malekan, Mahabad, and Shahin Dezh.